 “The production team is very fond of alcohol,” series producer Shusuke Katagiri said during the Anime Expo 2019 premiere of Dr. STONE.
 “So we would get sloshed.
 While we were thinking about what we would do 3,700 years in the future, we would be getting totally plastered.
 Basically, the show is built on alcohol.”

 Thankfully, anime fans probably won’t have to take too many drinks before watching Dr. STONE Season 2.
-Currently, the studio and staff for Dr. STONE Season 2 are unknown, although the original Japanese voice actor cast is very likely to return.
+The staff at TMS Entertainment are return for Dr. STONE: Stone War.

 Director Shinya Lino (Made In Abyss) helmed the first season at animation studio TMS Entertainment, which is also working Netflix’s Grappler Baki Season 2 in 2020.
 They’re also working on Fruits Basket Season 2 (and Fruits Basket Season 3), and the upcoming Megalo Box Season 2.